peteamiri/Tutorials/AWS/AmazonWebServices.md

 Decouple the systems
 Throtle the systems, or buffer across system's components Messages can be upto 256 chunks KB  1 to 10
-SQS garantees deliver of each message at least once SQS supports multiple reader and writer at once
+SQS guarantees deliver of each message at least once SQS supports multiple reader and writer at once
-SQS does not garantee first-in first-out, the message ordering ccan be done manually by adding sequence number
+SQS does not guarantee first-in first-out, the message ordering ccan be done manually by adding sequence number
 Pricing:
 	First 1 Million free / month
 	$0.50 for each additional Million queue / month